 Step three: Read R for Data Science.
-This is a great guide written by Hadley Wickham, a prolific R programmer who has had fantastic positive impact on the landscape of R packages and practices.
-It introduces the principles of the
+This is a great guide written by Hadley Wickham and Garrett Grolemund It introduces the principles of the

-tidyverse - a set of R packages taht play really well together.
-They cover tools to data reading in/out, data manipulation, data visualisation, and tools for performing and summarising models.
+tidyverse - a set of R packages that play really well together.
+They cover tools to data reading in/out, manipulate data, perform data visualisation, and tools for modelling, summarising models, and communiating results.

 Learning and Troubleshooting with R